oxygenium-network/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/network/CliqueManager.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium/flow/src/main/scala/org/oxygenium/flow/network/CliqueManager.scala)

-This code defines the `CliqueManager` class, which is responsible for managing the communication between different cliques in the Alephium network.
+This code defines the `CliqueManager` class, which is responsible for managing the communication between different cliques in the Oxygenium network.
 A clique is a group of nodes that are connected to each other and share the same blockchain.
 The `CliqueManager` class is an Akka actor that coordinates the creation of intra-clique and inter-clique managers.

 The `CliqueManager` class has four constructor parameters: `blockflow`, `allHandlers`, `discoveryServer`, `blockFlowSynchronizer`, and `numBootstrapNodes`.
 These parameters are used to create the intra-clique and inter-clique managers.